ColeTynan/MicroGrid/README.md

 WELCOME!

 	This is my microgrid optimization simulation for several different algorithms.
 Connect your computer up to the ethernet switch and follow these instructions to know how to work with my system.

 Contact me at c0l3tw@gmail.com if you have any questions that were left unanswered in this documentation.
 Also check out the code of the scripts if you are confused on how to use them.
-I usually leave a format guide in the first few lines.
+(I usually leave a format guide in the first few lines, though some *may* be outdated by now.)

 ~~~~ How to use this system ~~~~
  - Initial Setup -